 The heart may be involved in up to three-quarters of patients.
 Patients may experience low blood pressure, edema (fluid retention), congestive heart failure and arrhythmia.
 If the heart is severely involved, physicians may recommend a heart transplant.

-Management of kidney dialysis, heart failure and heart problems can improve your quality of life significantly.
-Doctors recommended other treatments to relieve symptoms, too, including:
+Proper management of kidney dialysis, heart failure and heart problems can improve your quality of life significantly.
+Doctors recommended therapeutics to alleviate symptoms, such as the following:

 The cannabis plant’s cannabinoids have been used in medicine widely for many years as an: